 Scientific Evidence Supporting the Effectiveness of Mindfulness Techniques for Managing Chronic Pain

-While there are many treatments available, mindfulness techniques have been shown to be effective in managing chronic pain.
+While there are many treatments available, mindfulness techniques are effective in managing chronic pain.

 Mindfulness techniques for managing chronic pain can influence pain perception, improve coping mechanisms, and reduce stress and anxiety associated with chronic pain.